SoftwareStartups/vftasks/README.txt

 Documentation and Support
 =========================

-  Examples on how to use vfStream APIs are located in example/src.
+  Examples on how to use vfTasks APIs are located in example/src.
-  See http://www.vectorfabrics.com/content/products/vfstream for the example documentation.
+  See http://www.vectorfabrics.com/content/products/vftasks for the example documentation.

 Copyright
 =========

-  All of the code in this distribution is Copyright (c) 2010 Vector Fabrics B.V.
+  All of the code in this distribution is Copyright (c) 2011 Vector Fabrics B.V.

   The included LICENSE.txt file describes the license in detail.